Águila Azteca (train): History

 The route to the United States was owned by the Missouri Pacific, which arrived in San Antonio in 1900.
 In 1881, the Texas and Pacific Railway had previously completed the link from Dallas and El Paso, near Ciudad Juárez.

 The train south of San Luis Potosí, 1966.

 Beginning in 1915, the flagship train of the Missouri Pacific was the Sunshine Special, which eventually carried through sleeping cars from St. Louis to Mexico City via Laredo.

 From July 4, 1937, the MP operated a train called the City of Mexico once a week from St. Louis to Mexico City.
 The City of Mexico departed every Sunday night and arrived in Mexico City on Tuesday night.
 The train was long described as the fastest connection for travelers from Europe, who arrived by steamboat in New York, and then traveled on a "luxury tourist train" to Mexico City.
 This service ended in December 1940.

 The Aztec Eagle first appeared on Missouri Pacific schedules after the Texas Eagle's inauguration in August 1948.
 The Texas Eagle ended the long-standing operation of Pullman cars on the Sunshine Special between St. Louis and Mexico City, and MP officials were unwilling to allocate their limited number of streamlined cars for service in Mexico.
 The Águila Azteca, numbered as trains 21 and 22, thus served as an extension of the Texas Eagle, although a multi-platform train change was required in San Antonio.

-In 1952, the Ferrocarriles Nacionales de México elegant trains built by Schindler Waggon of Switzerland.
-These trains consisted of en-suite rooms and also Pullman type rooms with beds.
+In 1952, the Ferrocarriles Nacionales de México received elegant trains built by Schindler Waggon of Switzerland.
+These trains consisted of ensuite rooms and also Pullman type rooms with beds.

 However, by the 1980s, the train was a mixture of several cars without a dining room, which only ran from Nuevo Laredo to Mexico.
 There was a more luxurious train consisting only of bunk beds, a restaurant and an observation lounge, known as El Regiomontano, but it only operated from Monterrey to Mexico City.

 International service

 Observation car at the San Luis Potosí station, 1966.

-From its beginnings, until the end of the 1960s, there were wagons that continued from Nuevo Laredo, Tamaulipas, where a connection was made with the Texas Eagle for Saint Louis, Missouri), operated by the Missouri Pacific Railroad and the Texas and Pacific Railway.
-There were also Pullman sleeping cars that continued to Saint Louis.
-The Pullman sleepers lasted until the end of Pullman sleeper operations on the MP December 31, 1968, while the through coaches from Nuevo Laredo to San Antonio ceased operations in January 1969, a few weeks later.
+From its beginnings, until the end of the 1960s, some of the train's coaches and Pullman sleeping cars continued from Nuevo Laredo, onto the Texas and Pacific and Missouri Pacific operated Texas Eagle to Saint Louis.
+The Pullman sleepers lasted until the end of Pullman sleeper operations on the Missouri Pacific on December 31, 1968, while the through coaches from Nuevo Laredo to San Antonio ceased operations in January 1969, a few weeks later.

 From 1973 to 1981, the Inter-American made it possible for passengers in Laredo to cross the border into Nuevo Laredo and connect with the NdeM train.